apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

               "hive.metastore.sasl.enabled": "false"
             }
           }
 5. Change the `"fs.default.name":` attribute to specify the default location of files.
-The value needs to be a URI that is available and capable of handling filesystem requests.
+The value needs to be a URI that is available and capable of handling file system requests.
 For example, change the local file system URI `"file:///"` to the HDFS URI: `hdfs://`, or to the path on HDFS with a namenode: `hdfs://<authority>:<port>`
 6. Click **Enable**.